 It quickly became clear that the PWSA-Veolia contract incentivized the pursuit of profit over the public good.
 The more the PWSA cut costs, the more Veolia was paid.
 Veolia recommended over \$2 million in reductions as well as a debt-restructuring deal that would ostensibly save the utility \$3 million per year.
-But the partnership agreement did not require Veolia to recommend or finance long-term investments, meaning that any cost savings went to Veolia and its consultants, rather than to the infrastructure system in need of water line replacement and other improvements.15
+But the partnership agreement did not require Veolia to recommend or finance long-term investments, meaning that any cost savings went to Veolia and its consultants, rather than to the infrastructure system in need of water line replacement and other improvements.

 Kevin Acklin, the former chief of staff of then-Mayor Bill Peduto, later told Mother Jones the contract discouraged Veolia from making capital investments.
 It was incentivized "to basically not fix the pipes when needed, to pass off those costs to other agencies, including the city and private homes," Acklin said.
-Veolia employees "were fiduciaries for the public authority, but they also served the business needs of a large multinational corporation."16
+Veolia employees "were fiduciaries for the public authority, but they also served the business needs of a large multinational corporation."
+16 to use a cheaper anti-corrosion chemical in the water system, accelerating the decay of the pipes and worsening the lead contamination.
+Over the next year, under Veolia's guidance, the PWSA cut the number of staff responsible for inspecting and managing water safety in half.
+Additional cuts to the PWSA's account management staff and metering systems led to widespread billing errorswhich, in turn, caused people to miss their payments, triggering shutoffs.
+According to a report by the advocacy group In the Public Interest, some customers' water bills increased by 600 percent as a result.18

-Just a year after the city's contract with Veolia took effect, the PWSA approved a 20 percent rate increase over 4 years.17 Around the same time, it chose
+Just a year after the city's contract with Veolia took effect, the PWSA approved a 20 percent rate increase over 4 years.
+Around the same time, it chose